emrealtnts0/nodejs-hw-05/README.md

 ### Authentication

 *   `POST /api/auth/register`: Register a new user.
-*   `POST /api/auth/login`: Log in an existing user and create a session with JWTs.
+*   `POST /api/auth/login`: Log in an existing user.
+*   `POST /api/auth/send-reset-email`: Request a password reset email.
-*   `POST /api/auth/refresh`: Refresh an expired session using a refresh token.
+*   `POST /api/auth/reset-pwd`: Reset user password using a token.
-*   `POST /api/auth/logout`: Invalidate the current user session.
+*   `POST /api/auth/logout`: Log out the current user.

 ### Contact Management

-*   `GET /api/contacts`: Retrieve all contacts for the authenticated user.
+*   `GET /api/contacts`: Retrieve all contacts (with optional query parameters for pagination, limit, and favorite status).
-*   `GET /api/contacts/:contactId`: Retrieve a specific contact by ID for the authenticated user.
+*   `GET /api/contacts/:contactId`: Retrieve a specific contact by ID.
-*   `POST /api/contacts`: Create a new contact for the authenticated user (supports photo upload).
+*   `POST /api/contacts`: Create a new contact (supports photo upload).
-*   `PATCH /api/contacts/:contactId`: Update an existing contact by ID for the authenticated user (supports photo update).
+*   `PATCH /api/contacts/:contactId`: Update an existing contact (supports photo update).
-*   `DELETE /api/contacts/:contactId`: Delete a contact by ID for the authenticated user.
+*   `DELETE /api/contacts/:contactId`: Delete a contact by ID.

-## Security Considerations
+## Security

-*   **Environment Variables**: All sensitive data is managed through `.env` files.
+*   All sensitive data is configured via `.env` file.
-*   **JWT Authentication**: Utilizes JSON Web Tokens for secure session management.
+*   JWT tokens are used for session management with defined expiration.
+*   Password reset tokens have a limited validity period.
-*   **Password Hashing**: Passwords are securely hashed using `bcrypt` before storage.
+*   Passwords are securely hashed before storage.
-*   **Token Expiration**: Access tokens (15 minutes) and refresh tokens (30 days) have defined validity periods.
-*   **Route Protection**: Most API endpoints require `Bearer` token authentication.
+*   Most API endpoints require authentication with a Bearer token.

-*   **User Isolation**: Ensures users can only access and modify their own contacts.
+## Email Service

+The application integrates with Brevo for email sending, particularly for password reset functionalities.
+Email templates are designed to be informative and secure.

+## Image Upload

+Image uploads are handled via Cloudinary, supporting various formats with automatic optimization and size limits.

 ## License